Marijuana edibles are a tasty alternative to smoking or vaporizing cannabis.

 Many people prefer edibles because they are easier to ingest and offer a longer, more relaxing effect.

-Keep in mind, however, that the “high” or effects from edibles can also be difficult to predict.
-So before munching down on something tasty, do yourself a favour and get to know the facts.
+Keep in mind, however, that the “high” or effects from edibles can be difficult to predict.
+So before munching down on something tasty, do yourself a favor and get to know the facts.

 Cannabis can be infused with basically any food, ranging from cookies and brownies to chocolates, hard candies, and hot or cold drinks.